2024 Legislative Recap

 SR 470 passed the full Senate with a vote of 47-1.
 As a study committee resolution, SR 470 does not need to pass the House to be adopted.

-The Georgia Conservancy supports this passage of SR 470
+The Georgia Conservancy supported this passage of SR 470

 Revising Maximum Penalties for Surface Mining Violations - House Bill 436

-House Bill 436 passed the House last session and passed in the Senate Committee on Natural Resources and the Environment during the 2024 Session.
-However, it did not receive a vote by the full Senate.
+House Bill 436 passed the House last session and passed the Senate Committee on Natural Resources and the Environment during the 2024 Session.
+However, it did not receive a vote by the full Senate this year.

-The Georgia Conservancy supports the passage of House Bill 436.
+The Georgia Conservancy supported the passage of House Bill 436.

 Issuance of Water Permits to Private Companies – House Bill 1146